ARM-software/arm-trusted-firmware/docs/firmware-design.md

     BL1 sets up simple exception vectors for both synchronous and asynchronous exceptions.
-The default behavior upon receiving an exception is to populate a status code in the general purpose register `X0` and call the `plat_report_exception()` function (see the [Porting Guide]).
+The default behavior upon receiving an exception is to populate a status code in the general purpose register `X0/R0` and call the `plat_report_exception()` function (see the [Porting Guide]).
 The status code is one of:

+    For AArch64:
         0x0 : Synchronous exception from Current EL with SP_EL0
         0x1 : IRQ exception from Current EL with SP_EL0
         0x2 : FIQ exception from Current EL with SP_EL0